• broken image

 Innovation and Creativity

 Creativity represents the starting point of the cultural evolutionary process but has typically received less attention in models of cultural evolution than, for example, modes of cultural transmission.
 Studies of the neuroscience and psychology of creativity have shown that it is a nuanced, idiosyncratic, and complex process that is rarely adequately captured by the single ‘cultural mutation rate’ that is often used in models.
-Our work aims to improve the representation of creativity in models of cultural evolution and to develop new theoretical frameworks to untangle the effects of cultural transmission and creativity on patterns of cultural accumulation.
+Our work aims to improve the representation of creativity in models of cultural evolution and to develop new theoretical frameworks to untangle the effects of cultural transmission and innovation on patterns of cultural accumulation.

 broken image